Only 14 Irish doctors sign Amnesty’s pro-abortion call: reflecting political, not medical, opinion

 "We know from British DOH statistics that women from Ireland are not travelling to UK for abortions because they are being denied healthcare in their own country.
 The reality is, with expert care and close monitoring, we can achieve healthy outcomes for mother and baby where there are pre-existing medical conditions or even where cancer arises.

 Click "like" if you are PRO-LIFE!

-“Amnesty is also targeting Chile’s ban on abortion, yet Chile’s maternal mortality rate has continued to improve dramatically since abortion was banned, and Chile is now a leader in the Americas in terms of maternal safety,” said Dr White.
+“Amnesty is also targeting Chile’s ban on abortion, yet Chile’s maternal mortality rate has continued to improve dramatically since abortion was banned, and Chile is now a leader in the Americas in terms of maternal safety,” said the advisor.

-“Good maternal care, not abortion, is what both mother and baby need,” he added.
+“Good maternal care, not abortion, is what both mother and baby need,” the advisor added.